vishalrao8/TastyTreat/README.md

 # TastyTreat
-An app to view video recipes as part of handling media loading, optimizing UX & integrating 3rd party libraries.
+An demo app to view video recipes, handles media loading, full screen video in landscape.
+It integrates with ExoPlayer underhood to work with video files.

 # Index